 Send a text from the provider before and after an appointment, and try to personalize the message.
 Look into the patient’s notes before reaching out to identify specifics that would be helpful to know.
 The more interest you show in the patient, the more valued they’ll feel and, in turn, the more they’ll value your practice.

 5. Personalize reminder texts

 Reminder texts often scream automation and lack of personalization.
-While they are definitely helpful, they typically lack the relationship building that you want to communicate to patients.
+While they are definitely helpful, they typically lack the relationship building that you want to communicate with patients.
 This is not the case with Weave.
-While most reminder and confirmation texts end with “respond C to confirm”, Weave has built in smart texting capabilities that allows our system to recognize affirmative responses.
+While most reminders and confirmation texts end with “respond C to confirm”, Weave has built-in smart texting capabilities that allow our system to recognize affirmative responses.
 This means that you can send out a reminder text that looks like this: “Hi Janessa, this is Jason from Canyon Crest Dental.
 I noticed that you have an appointment coming up on February 10 at 8 AM.
 Does that appointment still work for you?”.
-Weave’s system is smart enough to recognize affirmative responses, and with two way texting, someone can easily respond, “Great!
+Weave’s system is smart enough to recognize affirmative responses, and with two-way texting, someone can easily respond, “Great!
 We are looking forward to seeing you!.

 We are well aware that we did not touch on everything that can be done in-office to build client relationships.
 However, the things mentioned in this article are things that can be easily implemented with Weave’s customer communication software, and they will make a major difference in your practice!
 When a practice pays attention to the details, the love comes through and translates as value to your patients.
 This value is the catalyst in nourishing patient relationships, and soon those missed calls will be a breeze to navigate, and your chairs will be filled.